 The study of non-verbal communication has attracted a large number of theories to explain what it is, why we as human beings use it and what it all means.
-It is important to note, as Desmond Morris1 does in his book Manwatching (1977), that humans distinguish themselves from most animals by thinking and building in addition to acting.
+It is important to note, as Desmond Morris does in his book Manwatching (1977), that humans distinguish themselves from most animals by thinking and building in addition to acting.
 This idea relates specifically to nonverbal communication, because as we will see, kinetic gestures are often "built," not instinctively known.
-In addition, kinetic actions may be less useful as singular actions than as groups however, most kinetic gestures are rarely explicitly taught, but instead learned through an implicit process 2.
+In addition, kinetic actions may be less useful as singular actions than as groups

 Experts on nonverbal communication agree that "body language" movements are partly instinctive, partly taught and partly imitative (Zunin, 1972).
-Unlike verbal interaction,
+Unlike verbal interaction, however, most kinetic gestures are rarely explicitly taught, but instead learned through an implicit process .